AliFawaz21/delivery_system/Note.md

-There are 2 mobile applications but they are so big to upload them to github!
+There are 2 mobile applications and other files but they are so big to upload them to github! so they are in the other branch "master"